Excerpt from”Fault Detection In Components Of Synchronous Motors Through Online Partial Discharge Measurements”, G. Castro, Petrobras

 Figure 1: Pulse Height Analysis Plot Showing High Surface Partial Discharges

-Figure 2: Pulse Height Analysis Plot Showing High Surface Partial Discharges
+Figure 2: Pulse Phase Analysis Plot Showing High Surface Partial Discharges

 Analysis of the partial discharge data on the synchronous gas compressor motor by the customer indicated a Qm of 1418 mV on Phase A, 1368 mV on Phase B and 1458 mV on Phase C. This is indicative of extremely high partial discharge activity in the surface of the insulation (positive Qm is predominant) and possibly in the semi conductive coating inside the slot.